ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 # go-ssb

-## Introdcution
+## Introduction

-Go-SSB implements most of the existing javascript functionallity but is less modular, due to the typed nature of the language.
-Most of the code lives in a single repository: [go-ssb](https://https://github.com/cryptoscope/ssb) with a couple of packages split out, like `go-muxrpc` and `secretstream`.
+Go-SSB implements most of the existing JavaScript functionality but is less modular, due to the typed nature of the language.
+Most of the code lives in a single repository: [go-ssb](https://github.com/cryptoscope/ssb) with a couple of packages split out, like `go-muxrpc` and `secretstream`.

 The import path for the code is `go.cryptoscope.co/ssb`.